Meet the Big Brother: Celebrity Edition Season 2 Cast

 CBS, Getty Images

-The cast for the second season of Big Brother: Celebrity Edition is finally here, and fans will definitely recognize the famous house guests.
+The cast for the second season of Big Brother: Celebrity Edition is finally here, and fans will definitely recognize the famous houseguests.

 From Olympians and NFL athletes to reality stars and politicians, this year's cast has it all.
 Mean Girls fans will surely be excited to see Jonathan Bennett (a.k.a Aaron Samuels) enter the house, and Real Housewives of Atlanta viewers will surely cheer on Kandi Burruss.
 Other celebrities to join the cast include Tamar Braxton, Tom Green, Ryan Lochte and Joey Lawrence.
 Lindsay Lohan's mother, Dina Lohan, is also joining the crew.